 Heading up the kitchen, chef Clarie Feral Akram has devised a dynamic menu, a bridge between cultures.
-Drawing on an inexhaustible reservoir of global spices and silk road culinary influences, vegetables have pride of place in Clarie’s cuisine: sesame-breaded peppers, harissa coulis, feta or a serving of whole eggplant confit.
+Drawing on an inexhaustible reservoir of global spices and silk road culinary influences, vegetables have pride of place in Clarie’s cuisine: sesame-breaded peppers, harissa coulis, Sriracha-glazed herbed rice balls.
 Meat lovers’ tastebuds will also be piqued by share plates of veal brain tempura or spiced suckling lamb.

 Sunday brunch, 12pm – 3:30pm